maschwanden/cmip6download/README.md

 be not available.
 - n_worker: Number of allowed parallel downloads.
 If set to 10, ten files will be downloaded in parallel.
+- progress_logging_directory: Directory where logging information can be written.
+- min_number_of_members: Minimum number of members.
+If no members are found, a new search is conducted with no members specified.
+From all the found members from this search the first X members are downloaded.
+- max_number_of_members: Maximum number of members.
+If more members are found only the first X members are downloaded.

 The only option in the config file which MUST BE set by the user is the `base_data_dir`.